Mgallimore88/slider_puzzle/practice_area/README.md

         first_image[x, y] = second_image[x, y]

 the object being exchanged is the colour value of a pixel.
 Just remember to load_pixel on both images.

+If you need to assign a different region of pixels from the second image into the first image, apply an offset to the x and y indexes of the second image.